 Registered Staff Hours

 While we graded this facility incredibly poorly overall, it received a fairly respectable inspection report this year.
-As a result, it received a decent grade in that category with a score of B-.
-Inspection scores are based on many datapoints found on the a nursing home's recent inspection reports.
+As a result, it received a decent grade in that category with a score of C. Inspection scores are based on many datapoints found on the a nursing home's recent inspection reports.
 Deficiencies are a key thing to look for on these reports.
 Severe deficiencies indicate a threat to the well being of residents.
-This place was assessed 3 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be severe.
-This means that CMS did not deem any of these deficiencies to be an immediate threat to patient safety or health.
-A few minor deficiencies are not the end of the world.
+This place was assessed 3 deficiencies on its government inspection report, but we were relieved to find that none were category G through L deficiencies.
+This indicates that this facility avoided the more significant classes of deficiencies.
+Unfortunately, we also need to draw your attention to the fact that this facility received significant government fines in recent years.

 Short-term Care Quality

-This nursing home's next best score was short-term care, but even there it earned just a D in that area.
-This turns out to be a well below average grade.
-Short-term care grades are based in part on the facility's quantity of skilled nursing services.
-This includes a vast spectrum of services, spanning from registered nurses to physical and occupational therapists, in addition to other variations of therapy.
-Based on its grade in this category, we weren't stunned to discover that this facility is well below average in terms of the number of physical therapy and registered nurse hours provided to its residents based on the measures we assessed.
-Lastly, we looked at the number of patients who were able to return to the community from this facility.
-We found that just 5.3 percent of this facility's residents returned home.
+Unfortunately, this nursing home's second best score is short-term care.
+As it turns out, with a D in this area, it still performed somewhat badly.
+In the category of short-term care, we seek to qualify measures of a facility's rehabilitation services.
+We analyze a nursing home's skilled nursing services, such as those performed by registered nurses and physical and occupational therapists.
+Given its grade in this category, we weren't surprised to discover that this place was well below average in terms of its number of registered nurse and physical therapy hours provided to its residents based on the data we assessed.
+Honestly, this was what we expected to find.
+Lastly, we looked at the percentage of residents who were able to return to the community from this nursing home.
+This wasn't a strength for this facility.
+We found that just 5.8 percent of this facility's patients returned home.
+At most facilities, about half of their patients are able to return home so this is well below average.

 Does this page answer your questions about Greenbriar Center?